-- Moral Focus monthly virtues are posted in all classrooms and around the school. - o Students will be able to identify the Moral Focus virtue of the month. - Monthly virtues are explicitly taught through lessons, activities, or assemblies. - o Students will be able to define each Moral Focus virtue. - Moral Focus virtues are incorporated throughout day-to-day interactions. - o Students will be able to provide examples of behavior that exemplify each Moral Focus virtue. - o Teachers will be able to capitalize on teachable moments using the Moral Focus virtues. - o Teachers will redirect student behavior referencing the Moral Focus virtues.
+- Moral Focus monthly virtues are posted in all classrooms and around the school. - Students will be able to identify the Moral Focus virtue of the month. - Monthly virtues are explicitly taught through lessons, activities, or assemblies. - o Students will be able to define each Moral Focus virtue. - Moral Focus virtues are incorporated throughout day-to-day interactions. - o Students will be able to provide examples of behavior that exemplify each Moral Focus virtue. - o Teachers will be able to capitalize on teachable moments using the Moral Focus virtues. - o Teachers will redirect student behavior referencing the Moral Focus virtues.

-MONTHLY VIRTUES WISDOM RESPECT GRATITU DE SELF-CONTRO L PERSEVERANCE (September) (October) (November) (December) (January) COURAGE ENCOUR ENCOURAGEMENT COMPASSION INTEGRITY (February) (Ma (March) (April) (May)
+MONTHLY VIRTUES WISDOM (September) RESPECT (October) GRATITUDE (November) SELF-CONTROL (December) PERSEVERANCE (January) COURAGE (February) ENCOURAGEMENT (March) COMPASSION (April) INTEGRITY (May)